 View / Download Viticulture & Enology program brochure

-Job opportunities exist throughout the Pacific Northwest and northern California and range from an average of $31,200 for entry-level tasting room positions to $66,660 for sales representatives according to 2015 industry surveys.
-Students must be over 18 years of age to participate in wine tasting.
+Job opportunities exist throughout the Pacific Northwest and northern California and range from an average of $38,625 for entry-level positions to $80,947 for vineyard management positions, according to 2015 industry surveys.

 View / Download Career Pathways information for the Wine Industry